A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: Conclusions

 In this work, we used the outputs of N-body simulations to create a large set of realistic mock maps for several lensing quantities (deflection angle, effective convergence, shear and the two components of the flexion) in the framework of cosmological models with different amount of primordial non-Gaussianity, quantified using the dimensionless parameter $f_{\rm NL}$.
 In particular we considered several statistical properties (PDF, power spectrum, shear in aperture, skewness and bispectrum) and compared the results with the corresponding ones obtained in the Gaussian case.
 Our main results can be summarized as follows.

-\begin{itemize} \item For all quantities here considered the effect produced by the presence of primordial non-Gaussianity is relatively small, amounting to differences of few per cent for $|f_{\rm NL}|=100$, 5-10 per cent for $|f_{\rm NL}|=500$, and 15-20 per cent for $|f_{\rm NL}|=1000$.
-These results are in good agreement with the analytic predictions presented in \cite{Fedeli2010}. \item The largest effects are visible on small scales (i.e. for large multipoles $l>1000$), where, however, also non-linearity can produce strong effects which have to be accurately modeled. \item The most promising statistical tests to search for imprints of primordial non-Gaussianity are the (convergence and shear) power spectra and the (convergence) bispectrum, thanks to the smaller size of their error bars at the relevant scales. \item The differences of the various PDFs in both rare-event tails are also important, but their discriminating power is reduced by the poor statistics and by the high-level of noise. \item We compared the effects produced by the primordial non-Gaussianity with the uncertainties due to the power spectrum normalization: an error in the determination of $\sigma_8$ of about 3 per cent gives differences comparable with the non-Gaussian models with $f_{\rm NL}=\pm 1000$, while for more realistic non-Gaussian models with $f_{\rm NL}=\pm 100$ the effects is even larger than the one induced by $\Delta \sigma_8=0.01$. \end{itemize}
+\begin{itemize} \item For all quantities here considered the effect produced by the presence of primordial non-Gaussianity is relatively small, amounting to differences of 1 per cent for $|f_{\rm NL}|=100$, 5 per cent for $|f_{\rm NL}|=500$, and 8-15 per cent for $|f_{\rm NL}|=1000$.
+These results are in good agreement with the analytic predictions presented in \cite{Fedeli2010}. \item The largest effects are visible on small scales (i.e. for large multipoles $l>1000$), where, however, also non-linearity can produce strong effects which have to be accurately modeled. \item The most promising statistical tests to search for imprints of primordial non-Gaussianity are the (convergence and shear) power spectra and the (convergence) bispectrum, thanks to the smaller size of their error bars at the relevant scales. \item The differences of the various PDFs in both rare-event tails are also important, but their discriminating power is reduced by the poor statistics and by the high-level of noise. \item We compared the effects produced by the primordial non-Gaussianity with the uncertainties due to the power spectrum normalization and matter density parameter: an error in the determination of $\sigma_8$ of about 3 per cent or of $\Omega_{\rm m}$ of about 10 per cent gives differences comparable with the non-Gaussian models with $f_{\rm NL}=\pm 1000$, while for more realistic non-Gaussian models with $f_{\rm NL}=\pm 100$ the effects is smaller than the one induced by $\Delta\sigma_8 (\Delta\Omega_{\rm m})=0.01$. \end{itemize}